BioDepot/BioDepot-workflow-builder/README.md

 ### Tool Dock

 When Bwb is started, the Bwb application window pops up.
 On the left-hand side of the application window is toolbox (Tool Dock) with multiple tabs (drawers), which contain different collections of widgets.
 Clicking on the tab expands the toolbox drawer to reveal the contents.
 Drawers are organized by function.
 Bwb comes with a set of ready-to-use widgets.
-These are all linked to containers available on our BioDepot repositiory on Docker hub.
+These are all linked to containers available on our BioDepot repository on Docker hub.
 Any workflows constructed with these widgets will automatically download the necessary containers the first time that they are run and require no installation.

 Users can also create their own drawers.
 A new drawer is created whenever a workflow is loaded.
 Also, widgets can be added (and removed) using the Tool Dock editor available from the menu bar.
 (See the section on editing the Tool Dock.)